Cardiac Arrest (TV series): Series 3

-James's HIV infection also affects Andrew.
-Andrew has begun an affair with Staff Nurse Caroline Richards (Jayne MacKenzie), whom he dated briefly in Series 1.
-Caroline's ex-lover Luke (Terry Sue-Patt), was also a partner of James's and Luke has tested positive for HIV, leaving Caroline at risk and Andrew needing to explain to his wife why he might have an infection.
-After Caroline tests negative, Andrew repeatedly refuses to leave his wife, and Caroline eventually leaves him.
-At the end of series she reveals to him that she is pregnant.
+James's HIV infection affects Andrew, who had begun an affair with staff nurse Caroline Richards (Jayne MacKenzie): her ex-lover Luke (Terry Sue-Patt) was also a partner of James, and Luke had tested positive for HIV, putting Caroline at risk.
+She eventually reveals to him that she is pregnant.

-Towards the end of the series, Adrian DeVries's son, Steven (Christopher Woodger), the result of a past relationship with Sister Debbie Pereira (Gabrielle Cowburn) with whom he had been forming a relationship following the break-up of his marriage, is brought in seriously injured after being hit by a car.
-DeVries and his team do their utmost to save Steven's life, but sadly to no avail.
-DeVries is left in tears.
+Adrian DeVries's son, Steven (Christopher Woodger), the result of a past relationship with Sister Debbie Pereira (Gabrielle Cowburn), is brought in seriously injured after being hit by a car.
+Devries and his team attempt to save Steven's life, but fail to do so, leaving Devries in tears.

-In the last episode of the series, Liz is in a psychiatric ward following a breakdown.
-Another psychiatric patient is roaming the hospital pretending to be a locum and murdering patients with drug overdoses.
-He breaks into Liz's room while Andrew is visiting her, and stabs Andrew with a needle containing insulin.
-Raj rescues Andrew and the casualty team, assisted by the newly reunited Claire and Scissors, attempt to treat him.
-With Claire asking Andrew if he were to be in a vegetative state, would he want her to euthanise him.
-The series closes with the team carrying a convulsing Andrew towards a resuscitation room.
+In the series finale, Liz is in a psychiatric ward following a breakdown, with another patient murdering patients by drug overdose.
+He forces his way into Liz's room when Andrew visits her, and stabs Andrew with a needle containing insulin.
+Andrew is rescued by the casualty team, including newly reunited Claire and Scissors, and they head towards the resuscitation room, ending the series.

-Throughout series 3, there is a touching subplot concerning the growing love interest between Mr Docherty and his personal secretary, Mrs Isobel Trimble (Angela Douglas), his attempts to ask her to marry him and their ultimate marriage in the series finale.